 Q: I'm thinking about hiring an attorney to do some legal work for me, but I'm worried about the expense.
 Can I find out ahead of time how much it will cost?

 A: Yes.
 You should ask your attorney about fees before asking him or her to represent you.
 In most instances, a written fee agreement spelling out information about payment of fees and expenses as well as billing procedures should be signed by both you and your attorney.
 This is especially important where the matter is complex or the representation is for an ongoing matter.
 Such an agreement should set forth the specific legal services to be provided by the attorney and the amount of legal fees to be paid by you, the client, for those services.
-The fee agreement should also set forth how expenses, such as court filing fees, photocopying, long distance telephone charges, investigators, etc., are to be paid.
+The fee agreement should also set forth how expenses, such as court filing fees, photocopying, long distance telephone charges, investigators, deposition costs, etc., are to be paid.
 Before signing a fee agreement, you should read it carefully and ask questions about any provision you don't understand.
-If you think the agreement is unclear, you may ask the attorney to revise it to make it clear to you before you sign it.
+If you think the agreement is unclear, ask the attorney to revise it to make it clear to you before you sign it.
+Do not sign anything you do not understand or that is different from what you are told.
 You also should ask for an estimate of the total charges that will be billed, and ask for monthly billing statements and written receipts for all amounts paid to the attorney.

 Q: How do attorneys charge for their services?